Toketee Falls

 Toketee Falls is a waterfall in Douglas County, Oregon, United States, on the North Umpqua River at its confluence with the Clearwater River.
 It is located approximately 58 mi east of Roseburg near Oregon Route 138, northwest of the North Entrance to Crater Lake.

 Toketee (pronounced TOKE-uh-tee), is a Chinook Jargon word meaning "pretty" or "graceful".
 The falls was officially named by a United States Board on Geographic Names decision in 1916, over alternate names Ireland Falls and Toketie Falls.

 Description

 Carved from ancient columnar basalt, Toketee Falls drops approximately 120 ft in two stages.

 With a reliable water flow on the North Umpqua River, the falls avoids the seasonal fluctuations of other creek-fed waterfalls in Oregon.

 Hydropower plant

-The waterfall is regulated by a dam built just upstream by PacifiCorp, which now regulates and reduces the water flow over the falls.
+The waterfall is regulated by a dam built just upstream by PacifiCorp, which now regulates and reduces the water flow over the falls as part of the North Umpqua Hydroelectric Project.
 The damming forms a reservoir called Toketee Lake.
 Previously the full volume of the North Umpqua River was allowed to flow over the falls, but the flow has been reduced by a penstock that utilizes the drop of the falls to generate hydroelectricity.